anarancio/rns-python-lib/README.md

 ### PublicResolver.sol
 Simple resolver implementation that allows the owner of any domain to configure how its name should resolve.
 One deployment of this contract allows any number of people to use it, by setting it as their resolver in the registry.

+### MultichainResolver.sol
+Resolver capable of resolve addresses from other blockchains using a chain id as an identifier

 ## Documentation